Last updated on

 Perfumes typically have three layers: Base note, middle note, and top note.
 The top note is what you generally smell first, followed by the middle note and then the base note.
 By combining different essential oils, you can achieve a variety of fragrances that don’t smell like any one thing, but rather have their own new and distinctive fragrance.
 This mixture may change slightly over time as the oils interact, meaning a fragrance might take a week or two to really ‘develop’.

-For a more signature scent, you’re going to want to mix a blend.
-Start with a carrier oil, such as coconut or jojoba, or a witch hazel base.
+To get started, you’ll need a carrier oil, such as coconut or jojoba, or a witch hazel base.
 Both a carrier oil and witch hazel will allow the essential oils to disperse and mix instead of each one staying separate and not applying evenly.
 To this base, add your base note(s).
 These should usually be a heavier scent that lingers well.
 Each of these essential oils work well as base notes:

 To this base add one or more middle notes.
 Good middle notes could be: